zonneplan/KiBot/README.md

         - `exclude_pads_from_silkscreen`: [boolean=false] do not plot the component pads in the silk screen.
         - `force_plot_invisible_refs_vals`: [boolean=false] include references and values even when they are marked as invisible.
         - `metric_units`: [boolean=false] use mm instead of inches.
-        - `output`: [string='%f-%i.%x'] output file name, the default KiCad name if empty.
+        - `output`: [string='%f-%i%v.%x'] output file name, the default KiCad name if empty.
 Affected by global options.
         - `plot_footprint_refs`: [boolean=true] include the footprint references.
         - `plot_footprint_values`: [boolean=true] include the footprint values.
         - `plot_sheet_reference`: [boolean=false] currently without effect.